Mahfuzshihab/test/README.md

 # Something Nice

-*This Is A Code That Can FInish
+*This Is A Code That Can Finish